Frequently Asked Questions

 The following are instructions to be followed in all cases prior to referral to the feline hyperthyroid clinic in order for treatment to take place.
 Please read this information carefully to avoid unfortunate delays:

-3. Prior to referral, all cats should have assessment of renal function based on serum urea and creatinine concentrations (+/- SDMA), performed at times of euthyroidism (serum total T4 <35 nmol/L or in the low end of the laboratory reference interval) no later than 4-6 weeks prior to radioactive iodine treatment.
+- Prior to referral, it is useful to assess the cats renal function based on serum urea and creatinine concentrations (+/- SDMA), performed at times of euthyroidism (serum total T4 <35 nmol/L or in the low end of the laboratory reference interval) no later than 4-6 weeks prior to radioactive iodine treatment.
 Studies show that up to 50% of hyperthyroid cats will become azotaemic with treatment irrespective of which method (i.e. medical / surgical / radioiodine) is used.
 This occurs because the GFR is increased in the hyperthyroid state and the cat's true renal function can only be evaluated once GFR reduces with normalisation of thyroid hormone.

-• If moderate to severe azotaemia is noted once the tT4 is in the normal range, these cats would not be considered ideal candidates for radioactive iodine treatment (which will irreversibly normalise GFR) due to risk of clinical deterioration.
-These cases are better managed with anti-thyroid drugs or iodine restricted-diet.
+- If moderate to severe azotaemia is noted once the tT4 is in the normal range, these cats would not be considered ideal candidates for radioactive iodine treatment (which will irreversibly normalise GFR) due to risk of clinical deterioration.
+These cases may be better managed with anti-thyroid drugs or iodine restricted-diet.
 Please contact us to discuss.

 Yes.
 In order to confirm the success of treatment and identify the occurrence of iatrogenic hypothyroidism we recommend performing serum biochemistry, serum total T4, urinalysis and systolic blood pressure 30, 90 and 180 days after treatment and at least twice a year thereafter.